BOLD Blueprint for Women in Advancement:

 35%

-This is the percentage of senior advancement executive roles held by women at the top 100 U.S. universities.
+Women hold fewer than 35% of the most senior advancement executive roles at the top 100 U.S. universities.

 This report will help you: